The Bridge (SARC 24 hrs) Under 18 Pathway

 The Crisis Worker who answers can provide information, advice and support.

-For cases that are outside of the forensic window in Swindon, Wiltshire and Gloucester, children will be supported by the local community paediatric team and local sexual violence services in their respective areas.
+For cases where the assault occurred more than 7 days previously, children can be signposted and supported by their local paediatric team and local sexual violence services in their respective areas.
 All children from Avon and Somerset will continue to be supported by The Bridge.

 - Gender: All